shaunsaker/the-shell/README.md

 1. Update `./packages/common/app.json` with your app name, description and from or support email.

-2. Generate your theme colors where `baseColor` and `themeColor` are any of the [tailwind colors](https://tailwindcss.com/docs/customizing-colors):
+2. Generate your theme colors where `themeColor` and `neutralColor` are any of the [tailwind colors](https://tailwindcss.com/docs/customizing-colors):

 ```
 cd ./packages/scripts
-yarn build:theme --baseColor teal --neutralColor gray
+yarn build:theme --themeColor teal --neutralColor gray
 ```

 3. Update `./packages/common/logo.svg` and `./packages/common/logo-inverted.svg` with your logos. `logo-inverted` is simply a white version of your logo.
 If you don't have a logo, just grab an icon from https://heroicons.com/ and move on with life.
 It should be a **square svg**, size does not count in this case 😉